ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-The Front-End Architecture Blueprint: A Practical Guide to Building Large-Scale React Apps - <a href="https://medium.com/@hritvikom/the-front-end-architecture-blueprint-a-practical-guide-to-building-large-scale-react-apps-64dc663d90b5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What Front-End Developers Can Learn From Backend System Design: Thinking in Layers, Contracts, and… - <a href="https://medium.com/@hritvikom/what-front-end-developers-can-learn-from-backend-system-design-thinking-in-layers-contracts-and-506e90e111ce?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Scripting Soul`**

-<blockquote>Building a front-end app is easy.
-Maintaining it as it grows?
-That’s where the real game begins, as I’ve talked about in my other articles.
+<blockquote>We often think of Front-end and backend as two different worlds.
+The more we grow as Front-end developers, the more we realize we’re not…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Local-First Notes App with React Context API and Theme Toggling - <a href="https://medium.com/@pratheeshabenedict/building-a-local-first-notes-app-with-react-context-api-and-theme-toggling-7c3191828b94?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Revolutionize Loading UX with React 18: Suspense, Streaming & Selective Hydration - <a href="https://abolfazlcodes.medium.com/revolutionize-loading-ux-with-react-18-suspense-streaming-selective-hydration-d8aab5ab77c1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PRATHEESHA BENEDICT`**
+✍️ **posted by `Abolfazl jamshidi`**

-<blockquote>This article explores the fundamental building blocks of a simple notes application built with React.
-We’ll delve into how the React…
+<blockquote>A deep dive into how Suspense, Streaming, and Selective Hydration change the way we build with React
 Continue reading on Medium »</blockquote>

 <h3>3.
-Type-Safe API Integration: React + ABP Backend with OpenAPI TypeScript - <a href="https://hadoan.medium.com/type-safe-api-integration-react-abp-backend-with-openapi-typescript-2808cdb3944b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Add element to the array, update element from an array, remove element from an array, update an… - <a href="https://medium.com/@erangamaheshdissanayake91/add-element-to-the-array-update-element-from-an-array-remove-element-from-an-array-update-an-b0fd2d357142?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ha Doan`**
+✍️ **posted by `Eranga Mahesh Dissanayaka`**

-<blockquote>Building robust, type-safe frontend applications with ABP Framework and automatic TypeScript type generation
+<blockquote>Today i’m going to explain you about another part of react.Today i deliver about how to Add element to the array in react , update element…
 Continue reading on Medium »</blockquote>

-<h3>4.
-React Patterns That Don’t Seem Necessary — Until Your App Grows - <a href="https://medium.com/@hritvikom/react-patterns-that-dont-seem-necessary-until-your-app-grows-91d000ed0a52?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ️ 1.
+Understanding Async/Await in JavaScript — The Beginner’s Guide I Wish I Had - <a href="https://javascript.plainenglish.io/%EF%B8%8F-1-understanding-async-await-in-javascript-the-beginners-guide-i-wish-i-had-49b93279e8ad?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Scripting Soul`**
+✍️ **posted by `Ssemugabi james`**

-<blockquote>When we’re building a small React app, everything feels straightforward.
-A few components, some props, maybe a bit of context, and we’re…
+<blockquote>🧠 A simple, practical, and client-ready approach to asynchronous JavaScript
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Ecosystem As Heavy Baggage: Why Framework Innovation Dies Under Its Own Weight (And How Juris Is… - <a href="https://medium.com/@resti.guay/ecosystem-as-heavy-baggage-why-framework-innovation-dies-under-its-own-weight-and-how-juris-is-70383df18854?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Resti Guay`**

-<blockquote>A technical decision-maker’s guide to understanding why established frameworks can’t innovate — and what we’re doing differently.
-Continue reading on Medium »</blockquote>

-<h3>6.
-Mastering Forms in React: useState vs useReducer vs Form Libraries - <a href="https://javascript.plainenglish.io/mastering-forms-in-react-usestate-vs-usereducer-vs-form-libraries-fc85bb422755?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Performance Optimization: 7 Tips You Can Apply Today - <a href="https://javascript.plainenglish.io/react-performance-optimization-7-tips-you-can-apply-today-ab5d980980bc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ssemugabi james`**

-<blockquote>🧠 Choose the right form state strategy for clean, scalable, and bug-free user interfaces
+<blockquote>🧠 Speed up your app, reduce re-renders, and delight your users — today, not tomorrow.
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+Building a Zero-Error Form System That Survived 3 Years in Production - <a href="https://medium.com/@abhishekkalonia20/building-a-zero-error-form-system-that-survived-3-years-in-production-711d7b48d77f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abhi kalonia`**

+<blockquote>“The best code is not the one that works today, but the one that keeps working tomorrow.”
+Continue reading on Medium »</blockquote>

 <h3>7.
-React Testing with Jest and React Testing Library (RTL) — Complete Guide [2025] - <a href="https://medium.com/@trrev2021/react-testing-with-jest-and-react-testing-library-rtl-complete-guide-2025-a08ed2175cc6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Integrating AWS Cognito with React (No Backend) — A Practical Journey - <a href="https://medium.com/@folarinfavourolaoluwapo/integrating-aws-cognito-with-react-no-backend-a-practical-journey-f9adbc94e344?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JustAcademy  Classes`**
+✍️ **posted by `Folarin favour olaoluwapo`**

-<blockquote>Testing is an essential part of building robust, maintainable React applications.
-Whether you’re working on a startup MVP or an enterprise…
+<blockquote>By Folarin Favour Olaoluwapo
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-The Ultimate Guide to Next.js Templates for Startups (2025) - <a href="https://medium.com/@salar_built/the-ultimate-guide-to-next-js-templates-for-startups-2025-2c7b957ba627?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Complete Guide: Deploying Next.js + Prisma + Google OAuth to Vercel — Real Issues & Solutions - <a href="https://medium.com/@bhuvan.thota3/complete-guide-deploying-next-js-prisma-google-oauth-to-vercel-real-issues-solutions-2213505505b9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Salar`**
+✍️ **posted by `Teacher B Code`**

-<blockquote>Launching a startup is hard.
-Between product development, user acquisition, marketing, and fundraising, building your startup’s website…
+<blockquote>A comprehensive walkthrough of deploying a Next.js application with Prisma ORM and Google OAuth to Vercel, including all the real-world…
 Continue reading on Medium »</blockquote>

 <h3>2.
-When to Use SSR, SSG, or ISR in Next.js (And How to Decide) - <a href="https://medium.com/x-periment-asteroid/when-to-use-ssr-ssg-or-isr-in-next-js-and-how-to-decide-2c3dcea7729d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vercel V0 : Bagaimana Cara Generate High Fidelity Prototype dari Wireframe dengan AI - <a href="https://medium.com/@algo.studio/vercel-v0-bagaimana-cara-generate-high-fidelity-prototype-dari-wireframe-dengan-ai-fb638b7e336a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bits Kingdom`**
+✍️ **posted by `Algostudio`**

-<blockquote>Chapter 4: Choosing the right rendering method
+<blockquote>generate high fidelity prototype (nextjs, shadcn, tailwind) di Vercel AI / Vercel V0 menggunakan wireframe yang sudah jadi.
-Continue reading on X-periment Asteroid »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Production-Ready Next.js Starter with Prisma, PostgreSQL, and Google Auth - <a href="https://medium.com/@bhuvan.thota3/building-a-production-ready-next-js-starter-with-prisma-postgresql-and-google-auth-9d0d7e94163b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 New React & Next.js Libraries to Supercharge Your Projects in 2025 - <a href="https://medium.com/@rameshkannanyt0078/7-new-react-next-js-libraries-to-supercharge-your-projects-in-2025-0169bbc38d2e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Teacher B Code`**
+✍️ **posted by `Ramesh Kannan s`**

-<blockquote>Why This Stack Matters in 2025
+<blockquote>As 2025 unfolds, the React and Next.js ecosystem is experiencing a fresh wave of innovation.
+From state-of-the-art UI kits to performance…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Multi-Zone vs Micro Frontends in Next.js — A Practical Comparison - <a href="https://medium.com/@hariharakumar5196/multi-zone-vs-micro-frontends-in-next-js-a-practical-comparison-a880e3e94ca5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ID Please!
+This Is Not a Public Toilet: Next.js Authentication for People Who Hate Boring Blogs - <a href="https://medium.com/@kkduniya/id-please-this-is-not-a-public-toilet-next-js-authentication-for-people-who-hate-boring-blogs-db2a83cb42c7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `HARI HARAKUMAR`**
+✍️ **posted by `kkduniya  solutions`**

-<blockquote>In modern frontend architecture, Multi-Zone and Micro Frontends are powerful strategies to scale applications and teams efficiently.
-Let’s…
+<blockquote>Let’s say you’re throwing a secret superhero meeting.
+Only real superheroes can enter.
-Continue reading on Medium »</blockquote>
+ Now imagine some random guy shows up in a T-shirt… Continue reading on Medium »</blockquote>

 <h3>5.
-Complete Guide to Next.js Special Files for App Router - <a href="https://utsavdesai26.medium.com/complete-guide-to-next-js-special-files-for-app-router-9a82f932909c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js + Prisma + Google OAuth: A Production-Ready Starter Guide - <a href="https://medium.com/@bhuvan.thota3/next-js-prisma-google-oauth-a-production-ready-starter-guide-506981a2c56b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Utsav Desai`**
+✍️ **posted by `Teacher B Code`**

-<blockquote>Master Next.js special files like page.tsx, layout.tsx, template.tsx, not-found.tsx, loading.tsx, and error.tsx to build modular, scalable…
+<blockquote>Looking to build a Next.js project with modern authentication and a clean developer experience?
+This starter kit has you covered.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Remix vs Next.js: The Battle of Modern React Frameworks - <a href="https://medium.com/@dev.piyushzala/remix-vs-next-js-the-battle-of-modern-react-frameworks-d94d7d4be7c6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fixing Stale Data in Next.js ISR with TanStack Query : A Deep Dive into Cache Management - <a href="https://medium.com/@mariaHelllo/fixing-stale-data-in-next-js-isr-with-tanstack-query-a-deep-dive-into-cache-management-d92eea12ecb2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Piyush zala`**
+✍️ **posted by `Maria Kim`**

-<blockquote>The React ecosystem has grown massively over the years, giving rise to a variety of frameworks that streamline server rendering, routing…
+<blockquote>How I stopped my recipe authors from seeing yesterday’s dinner.
 Continue reading on Medium »</blockquote>

-<h3>7. ✨ Build a Professional Portfolio in Minutes — No Design Skills Needed - <a href="https://krishnamohanyag.medium.com/build-a-professional-portfolio-in-minutes-no-design-skills-needed-4ba94fa72b13?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Creating a Reusable Table System: Sorting, Search & Filters in React - <a href="https://medium.com/@harish.siri/creating-a-reusable-table-system-sorting-search-filters-in-react-0bff6cda26e1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Krishnamohan Yagneswaran`**

-<blockquote>In a world where first impressions matter more than ever, your portfolio is your handshake, your elevator pitch, and your digital identity…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Build Lovable.dev-Quality UI: The Developer’s Claude AI Design Guide - <a href="https://medium.com/@milindkusahu/build-lovable-dev-quality-ui-the-developers-claude-ai-design-guide-2fd91ee9d824?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Milind Kumar Sahu`**
+✍️ **posted by `Harish Sirikoti`**

-<blockquote>How I went from Bootstrap defaults to Awwwards-worthy interfaces using AI prompts
+<blockquote>Tired of rebuilding table components for every project?
+Frustrated with libraries that don’t quite fit your
+ needs?
+I was too.
+That’s why…
 Continue reading on Medium »</blockquote>

 <br/>